 Our amiable driver was ahead of time as we stopped at a garage, whose staff must have wondered what was going on as we poured off needing the loo and refreshments.
 The rear bushes certainly got a decent watering by us older hands using a bit of noddle.

-The last twenty miles of the trip was on slower roads as we ventured past Tolpuddle, home of the famous Martyrs.
-We arrived before 1pm which meant I was put on pub patrol; especially when the turnstiles and bar didn’t open until 2pm at the stadium.
+The last twenty miles of the trip were taken on slower roads as we ventured past Tolpuddle, home of the famous Martyrs.
+We arrived before 1pm which meant I was put on pub patrol, especially when the turnstiles and bar didn’t open until 2pm at the stadium.

 Around fifteen minutes later five intrepid explorers were thrilled with the news that the Boon Doggle from the Ringwood Brewery was only £2.60 a pint in the Victoria Hotel.
 There was a bit of a kerfuffle as everyone wanted to buy a round!